SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 So&hellip; not gonna go there either.

 So we'll do it numerically: start with equations $\eqref{eq:efficacydefn}$ and
-$\eqref{eq:posteriorBeta}$.
+$\eqref{eq:posteriorBeta}$ &ndash; $\eqref{eq:posteriorBeta2}$.
 Draw many random samples from the appropriate Beta distributions, and compute samples of the ratio.
 Then determine the quantiles numerically.

 Here's the result:
 ```R